 Bottom of page; return links and contact information

-This Glossary was started because the current Organic/Biochem textbook (by Ouellette) does not have a glossary.
-Many terms can be found from the Index, but sometimes a supplemental glossary can be useful.
+This Glossary was started because one textbook I was using did not have one.
+The Index can help, but sometimes a glossary is easier.
+So I started this, as a supplement.
 I'll add things to this as they come up; your suggestions welcomed!
-Although it was started for a specific course and subject matter, I am happy to add things to it for any subject matter relevant to this site.
+Although it was started for a specific context, I am happy to add things to it for any subject matter relevant to this site.